digitalrebar/doc/user/webui/annealer.rst

 .. image:: /images/screens/dr_annealier_monitor.png

+For more on the function of the Annealer, see :ref:`simulated_annealing`.

 Operation
 ---------

 The Annealer page is primarily read-only and automatically refreshes.
 As the system changes, node-role status is displayed for each role-role.

 For any roles in error, a retry button and retry-all button is provided.